horstmeier/node-dateformat/Readme.md

 [![Build Status](https://travis-ci.org/felixge/node-dateformat.svg)](https://travis-ci.org/felixge/node-dateformat)

 ## Modifications

 * Removed the `Date.prototype.format` method.
 Sorry folks, but extending native prototypes is for suckers.
 * Added a `module.exports = dateFormat;` statement at the bottom
 * Added the placeholder `N` to get the ISO 8601 numeric representation of the day of the week
+* Set meow version to fixed value

+## Rationale

+DO NOT USE

+This version has been created because we have created an application for Windows.
+With the latest update of MEOW this caused path names that were longer than 260 characters, which is still not fully supported in Windows.

+Unless you have a very good reason, do not use this version.

 ## Installation